-Laboratories shall analyse Samples and report results in conformity with the International Standard Laboratories.
-To ensure effective Testing, Technical Document referenced at Article 5.4.1 of the establish risk Code will assessment-based analysis menus appropriate for particular sports and sport disciplines, and laboratories shall analyse Samples in conformity with those menus, except as follows:
+Laboratories shall analyse Samples and report results in conformity with the International Standard for Laboratories.
+To ensure effective Testing, the Technical Document referenced at Article 5.4.1 of the Code will establish risk assessment-based Sample analysis menus appropriate for particular sports and sport disciplines, and laboratories shall analyse Samples in conformity with those menus, except as follows:

-- 6.4.1 ICF may request that laboratories analyse its Samples using more extensive menus than those described in the Technical Document. - ICF may request that laboratories analyse its using less extensive menus than described in the Technical Document only if it has particular satisfied WADA that. because of the circumstances of its sport, set out in its as distribution plan, less extensive analysis would appropriate. - 6.4.3 As provided in the International Standard for Laboratories, laboratories at their own initiative and expense may analyse Samples for Prohibited Substances or Prohibited Methods not included on the Sample analysis menu described in the Technical Document or specified by the Testing authority.
+- 6.4.1 ICF may request that laboratories analyse its Samples using more extensive menus than those described in the Technical Document. - 6.4.2 ICF may request that laboratories analyse its Samples using less extensive menus than those described in the Technical Document only if it has satisfied WADA that, because of the particular circumstances of its sport, as set out in its test distribution plan, less extensive analysis would be appropriate. - 6.4.3 As provided in the International Standard for Laboratories, laboratories at their own initiative and expense may analyse Samples for Prohibited Substances or Prohibited Methods not included on the Sample analysis menu described in the Technical Document or specified by the Testing authority.
 Results from any such analysis shall be reported and have the same validity and consequence as any other analytical result.